pluginized-protocols/libxbgp/docs/source/init_plugin_manager.rst

     is omitted

 project_conf_dir
     The path associated to the configuration folder of your program.
-It is used to indicate the location of the plugin folder and the json required to correctly load eBPF bytecode.
+    It is used to indicate the location of the local state directory, where the library can read the JSON manifest path and store files that are used when the eBPF is running.

 len_char
     Actual size of the `project_conf_dir` string